 The Securities are based on and backed by a pool of mortgage loans (the "Mortgages") described below.
-The Issuer has represented that the Mortgages are single-family, growing equity mortgages ("GEM") insured by the Federal Housing Administration ("FHA") or guaranteed by the Department of Veterans Affairs ("VA").
+The Issuer has represented that the Mortgages are single-family, level payment mortgages ("SF") insured by the Federal Housing Administration ("FHA") or guaranteed by the Department of Veterans Affairs ("VA"), the Rural Development ("RD") or the Secretary of Housing and Urban Development ("HUD").
 The term "mortgage," as used herein, includes both a note and the mortgage or deed of trust by which it is secured.

-The Issuer has also represented, except as otherwise disclosed in the "Annex-Special Disclosure" (the "Annex"), that (a) there is no age limitation on the first scheduled monthly payment for each Mortgage, (b) at least 80% of the original principal amount of the pool constitutes Mortgages that have maturities that are within 30 months of the maturity of the Mortgage with the latest stated maturity, (c) at least 90% of the original principal amount of the pool constitutes Mortgages that have original maturities of 20 years or more, (d) each Mortgage bears interest at a fixed rate of interest throughout the term thereof, which exceeds the interest rate of the Securities by 0.50%, and (e) no Mortgage is more than 60 days delinquent as to scheduled payments as of the Issue Date.
+The Issuer has also represented, except as otherwise disclosed in the "Annex-Special Disclosure" (the "Annex"), that (a) there is no age limitation on the first scheduled monthly payment for each mortgage, (b) at least 80% of the original principal amount of the pool constitutes Mortgages that have maturities that are within 30 months of the maturity of the Mortgage with the latest stated maturity, (c) at least 90% of the original principal amount of the pool constitutes Mortgages that have original maturities of 20 years or more, (d) each Mortgage provides for repayment in equal monthly installments that are fully amortizing to maturity, (e) each Mortgage bears interest at a fixed rate of interest throughout the term thereof, which exceeds the interest rate of the Securities by 0.50%, and (f) no Mortgage is more than 60 days delinquent as to scheduled payments as of the Issue Date.